Estate Planning & Inheritance Glossary

 Tenants by Entirety

 A form of joint ownership of an asset by spouses in which both own the asset equally.
-Upon death of one spouse, ownership passes automatically to the surviving spouse, without the need for probate.
+Upon the death of one spouse, ownership passes automatically to the surviving spouse, without the need for probate.

 Tenants in Common